bittspic/todo-list-app/README.md

+# A to-do list application
-# A simple to-do list app with ReactJS
+This is a simple to-do list application with ReactJS.
+Link demo: https://bittspic.github.io/todo-list-app/
-Techniques:
+## Build with
-- React hooks
+- ReactJS.
-- Material UI
+- Material UI.
-- Local storage
+- Local storage.
-- uuid
+- uuid.